fugro-oss/LASDatasets.jl/docs/src/interface.md

 ```

 ## Writing
-You can write the contents of your `LasDataset` to a file by using the `save_las` function.
-Note that this takes either a `LasDataset` on its own or a tabular point cloud with *(E)VLRs* and user-defined bytes supplied separately.
+You can write the contents of your `LASDataset` to a file by using the `save_las` function.
+Note that this takes either a `LASDataset` on its own or a tabular point cloud with *(E)VLRs* and user-defined bytes supplied separately.

 ```@docs; canonical = false
 save_las